jeremy21212121/bash-infra-scripts/lemp/readme.md

 - `DOMAINNAME` - The domain name of the site.
 We're assuming it's a second level domain (eg. `thing.com`).
 No `www.`, that is so 20th century.
 If you need to use a third level domain you are SOL.
 - `LE_EMAIL` - Email address used for Let's Encrypt TLS.
 They will email you here if your cert doesn't renew automagically for some reason and is going to expire.
 I have never gotten any spam from LE so no worries there.

+## How to use this monstrosity?

+Don't.
+Failing that:

+- run `a-add-user.sh` as root on first login.
+- Exit the SSH connection and re-connect as `debian`.
+- Run `b-unattended-upgrades.sh` to install/configure auto security updates
+- Run `1-lemp.sh` to do the rest of the things
+- Now you can connect via web browser to complete the WP install.
+Do it quickly before somebody else does it for you :D